About USC Gould

 Due to online learning regulations in each state, our online MSL degree is not available to students residing in all states.
 Certain states only authorize their residents to enroll in online master's degree programs that require 30 or more units.
 Other states impose different restrictions.

-Effective November 4, 2019, USC Gould is unable to accept new applications for admission to the online MSL program to students currently residing in Arkansas, Kansas, and Minnesota.
-Our online certificates do not have restrictions from any states at this time, and we are happy to receive applications for admission to our certificate programs from students residing in any state.
+Effective February 24, 2022, USC Gould is unable to accept new applications for admission to the online MSL program to students currently residing in Kansas, Minnesota, and Puerto Rico.
+However, we are happy to receive applications for admission to our online certificate programs from students residing in any state except for Puerto Rico.

 Prospective students may check this site for updates.
 Questions can be directed to email@example.com.